airr-community/common-repo-wg/recommendations.md

         3. Cancer sequencing data in which somatic mutations are shareable.

-3. In support of Recommendation 2, we recommend that any repository that chooses to host personally identifiable information or protected health information, do so in such a way that the securing of these data does not impede access to the repertoire sequencing data and its associated, non- identifiable, non-protected metadata.
+3. In support of Recommendation 2, we recommend that any repository that chooses to host PII or PHI, do so in such a way that the securing of these data does not impede access to the repertoire sequencing data and its associated, non- identifiable, non-protected metadata.